secretstartups/handbook/customer-success/csm/csm-manager/index.html.md

 - Once the field has been updated with the CSM name, Gainsight will fire the onboarding playbook
 - **If** the account meets the above criteria and the CSM is not assigned, Gainsight will fire a CTA (call to action) for the CSM manager asking them to assign the account.
 Gainsight will then 'listen' for the CSM field to be populated and will fire the onboarding playbook once the field has been updated with the CSM name

-While the SAL owns the transition-to-CSM aspect, the CSM Manager will then ensure the new account is assigned to a CSM and Onboarding has commenced.
+While the SAE owns the transition-to-CSM aspect, the CSM Manager will then ensure the new account is assigned to a CSM and Onboarding has commenced.

 #### Assignment Resources